necolas/idiomatic-css/README.md

 * _Never_ mix spaces and tabs for indentation.
 * Choose between soft indents (spaces) or real tabs.
 Stick to your choice without fail.
 (Preference: spaces)
-* Choose the number of characters used per indentation level.
-(Perference: 4 spaces)
+* If using spaces, choose the number of characters used per indentation level.
+(Preference: 4 spaces)

 Tip: configure your editor to "show invisibles".
 This will allow you to eliminate end of line whitespace, eliminate unintended blank line whitespace, and avoid polluting commits.